MANDATORY

 http://ratguide.com/care/figures/diet_recipe_figure_1.php#Virginia

 6) Virginia’s diet is based on Susan Crandall's diet.
-That recipe and
+That

 more rat cuisine is at the RMCA website